SamanthaHindle/preprint_JournalClub/README.md

-## WELCOME to Preprint JC for ALL!!!
+## WELCOME to Preprint Journal Club for ALL!!!

 Welcome message